OracleMichael/OIC101/README.md

 <img src="images/OIC-1.10.png" width="100%" title="Provisioning instance page 1">
 <img src="images/OIC-1.11.png" width="100%" title="Provisioning instance page 2; defaults selected">
 <img src="images/OIC-1.12.png" width="100%" title="Provisioning instance page 3">
 **NOTE**: this instance was not actually created.
-For the remainder of this tutorial, all future graphics refer to the "OIC-NE-SC" instance.
+For the remainder of this workshop, all future graphics refer to the "OIC-NE-SC" instance.

 4. Once your instance is provisioned, you will see that the instance is ready to use.
 To navigate to OIC home, click the small hamburger menu indicated by the red arrow in the below image, then click **Open Oracle Integration Home Page**.
 You should see a similar screen as shown in the second image
 <img src="images/OIC-1.13.png" width="100%" title="Navigating to OIC home">